Vsn-vsn/cryptonite_taskphase_vikasan/Luminarium/Comprehending_Commands.md

 In this level, we will learn about symbolic links.
 Symbolic links are created with the `ln` command with the `-s` argument. `ln -s /path/to/original /path/to/link` is how we create a symlink.
 A symlink can be identified as such with a few methods.
-For example, the `file` command, which takes a filename and tells you what type of file it is and will recognize symlinks.
+For example, the `file` command, will recognize symlinks.
 In this level we need to first create a symlink of the `/flag` by using the command `ln -s /flag /home/hacker/not-the-flag`.
 After this a symlink to the `flag` file is created.
 Then we run `/challenge/catflag` which reads out the contents from the `/home/hacker/not-the-flag` file.